 On the east side of the Palace just outside the walls are Nashinoki Shrine, known for its pure water and Rozanji Temple, which stages a colorful setsubun festival complete with devil dance in February.
 There is a 300-year-old muku tree on the grounds here that was once part of the garden of a court official - the Shimizudani residence.
 The tree is associated with the death of Choshu samurai Kijima Matabei, who died here in 1864 in a sword fight during the Kimmon Incident.

 South of the Imperial Palace on Teramachi, exiting the southern Kanreimon Gate, is the Shimo Goryo Shrine, which enshrines the guardian deity of the Imperial Palace.
 The shrine was moved here by Tomotomi Hideyoshi and was originally built to placate the spirits of the Imperial Prince Iyo and his mother, Fujiwara Yoshiko.

-At the other end of the Palace, on the northern end, is Doshisha University.
-It is one of Japan's premier private universities, and has elegant 19th century brick buildings and an attractive campus.
+Several universities surround the Imperial Palace, among them Doshisha University on its northern edge.
+Doshisha University is one of Japan's premier private universities, and has elegant 19th century brick buildings and an attractive campus.